-I have stopped subscribing to magazines, in favor of borrowing them from the library, but sometimes people give me copies hey are done with, and other times I pick them up at garage or library sales or I see an issue that I just can’t resist and purchase it from the newsstand.
+I have stopped subscribing to magazines, in favor of borrowing them from the library, but sometimes people give me copies they are done with, and other times, I pick them up at garage or library sales, or I see an issue that I just can’t resist and purchase it from the newsstand.

 Once I finish reading Gay’s stash, I hand the issues off to my daughter-in-law, Allison, who also enjoys magazines and then shares them with her mom.

-Historically speaking, the flow of magazines is a consistent, but rather complex operation.
+Historically speaking, the flow of this type of reading material is a consistent, but rather complex operation.
 I get Oprah, Good Housekeeping, Real Simple and More from Gay, and a travel magazine from Gay’s mom, which then will go to Allison, except for the travel magazine that my friend, Cheryl, gets.
 But my Country Living and other oddball magazines are funneled toward Gay, which then likely go to Gay’s mother.

 When my friend, John Hodge, was living, he shared stacks of his sports, news and AARPs with me, and they were then sent into both Gay’s and Allison’s directions, as the proper cases may be.

 It occurs that in the past couple of years, I haven’t been pulling my weight in magazines.
 I don’t have a bag full to share with anyone these days.
 Instead of reading magazines, I tend to fill most evenings working on my Bible study lessons or projects regarding my books.
 I also like to slip in a yummy novel or biography into my reading mix.